w3c-ccg/did-pkh/README.md

-# did-pkh-
+# did-pkh

-We would like to open up the design process for did:pkh to a more open and consultative/deliberative conversation in the open.
+We would like to open up the design process for the did:pkh [**method specification**](did-pkh-method-draft.md) to a more open and consultative/deliberative conversation in the open.

+## Meetings

+Regular meetings for this CCG work item will be held every two weeks on Thursdays at 1.30PM Eastern Time, on a [workitem-specific jitsi room](meet.w3c-ccg.org/didpkh) hosted by the CCG.
+Minutes will be published the same way as other work items.

+At least one of three work item owners will moderate PR review and issue review (respectively) at each meeting, with the prioritization of the latter at the discretion of the chairs.
+Implementers, researchers, and community members are welcome to open issues if they would like clarification of the intended or possible usages of the method.
+We will use the "next meeting" tag for issues and PRs that we want to discuss soon, so the next meeting view is the fastest way to see an up-to-date agenda for the upcoming meetings.
+When agendas of interest to the general community (including ratification and review period resolutions) come up, we will manually set an agenda on the CCG mailing list in addition to this GitHub-based tracking.

 ## Include Link to Abstract or Draft